-This paper examines the advocacy tactics of Russian nonprofits.
+This article examines the advocacy tactics of Russian nonprofits.
 While Russian nonprofits and their activities have been widely researched, specific insight into their use of advocacy tactics remains limited.
-In this paper we address this gap by broadening the understanding of how Russian nonprofits engage in advocacy.
-To do so we engage both Mosley’s (2012) indirect/insider framework and qualitative data collected from health and education nonprofits (HEnonprofits) in three Russian industrial regions.
-We demonstrate that Russian HEnonprofits, while having access to various advocacy tactics, fail to employ them effectively.
+In this article, we address this gap by broadening the understanding of how Russian nonprofits engage in advocacy.
+To do so we engage both Mosley’s indirect/insider framework and qualitative data collected from health and education nonprofits (HEnonprofits) in three Russian industrial regions.
+We demonstrate that Russian HEnonprofits, while having access to various advocacy tactics, fail to use them effectively.
 They are instead used for organizational maintenance and case/client advocacy.
 In conclusion, we discuss a potential typology of advocacy tactics in Russia, the usefulness of Mosley’s framework in this context and the implications of the failure to advocate for democratization within the Russian Federation.

 - nonprofit advocacy